 ECA students complete the Michigan High School Graduation Requirements through the ECA Program Completion Requirements.
 These correspond to the various local ECA District requirements, but are unique to the ECA program.
 The ECA Program does not issue a diploma or degree posted transcript upon completion from the ECA program.
 These documents are issued by the student's ECA district once the ECA Administration has verified the student's successful completion of the ECA Program Completion Requirements and completion/exit paperwork is submitted from the ECA to the student's ECA district.
-Program Completion Requirements can be viewed on the ECA website, in the "Downloads" section.
+Program Completion Requirements can be viewed on the ECA website, in the "Downloads" section of the Student/Family-Resources page.